Rental Reference Letters (Landlord, Tenant) – Free Templates

 Body

-The rental history should be provided in the body of the letter of reference.
+The rental history should be provided in the body of the letter.
 This information will be used by the potential landlord to determine whether the individual is suitable as a tenant.

 • Tenant’s personality: The writer can use examples or anecdotes to explain the tenant’s personality.
 The explanation should relate to an individual’s ability to be a good tenant.
 The writer can use one or two sentences to explain this.